-CCT applications are non-refundable, and non-transferable.
+CRCS applications are non-refundable, and non-transferable.
 There are no postponements allowed.

 Study opportunities include:

 - Training and coaching opportunities are offered by local AAHAM chapters.
 For more information see the link above to locate the contact information for the Chapter Certification Chair in your local area.

 - Option One - Retake and pass the entire exam every three years.

 - Option Two - Join as a national member prior to your certification expiration date and earn continuing education units (CEUs).
 Please note that your CEUs begin to accumulate starting the date you join as a National member, therefore any CEUs earned before joining AAHAM as a member aren’t eligible.
 Members must earn and report thirty hours prior to their certification expiration date.
 Fifteen of the CEUs must be obtained from attendance at AAHAM related educational programs.
 If membership and CEUs are not maintained, the designation will be revoked and can no longer be used.

 To see detailed information on recertification reporting and requirements, please click or the recertification tab.